F4NTech/Arduino-Powerloss-Interrupt-to-EEPROM/README.md

 # Arduino-Powerloss-Interrupt-to-EEPROM
-Arduino Detecting PowerLoss and Save the Value to EEPROM.
+Arduino Simulation to detecting PowerLoss and save the Value to EEPROM.
 Tested on Arduino Uno R3.